In Your Eyes (2014 film): Plot

 Throughout their respective experiences of Rebecca at Philip's fundraiser and Dylan dating a woman, they grow closer.
 Becky realizes that Dylan is in love with her and she herself is also falling in love with him, so she tries to break off their communication.
-Becky's husband notices she has grown distant from him and he is puzzled and disturbed by her odd behavior he has seen when while she has been in mental contact with Dylan.
+Becky's husband notices she has grown distant from him and he is puzzled and disturbed by the odd behavior he has seen when while she has been in mental contact with Dylan.
 One of her friends, thinking that Becky is either having an affair or is cracking up, brings her suspicions to him, and he and a medical colleague have her forcibly institutionalized.
-Dylan, on the other hand, loses his post-prison job at a car wash when customers are concerned with his mental state observing him seemingly talking to himself while he was in contact with Becky.
+Dylan, on the other hand, loses his post-prison job at a car wash when customers are concerned with his mental state observing him seemingly talking to himself while he is in contact with Becky.
 While he is trying to make a clean break from his criminal past, he is menaced by two long-time criminal acquaintances trying to pressure him into using his skills as a burglar to help them do a heist.

 Later, Dylan feels that Becky is in trouble so he violates his parole by stealing a truck to get to the airport and subsequently leaves the state without permission by taking a plane to New Hampshire to rescue Becky from the mental institution.
 Unable to rent a car at the airport, Dylan steals one.
 While she telepathically guides him on the roads between the airport and the institution, he uses his criminal smarts to guide Becky through her escape from the facility, including picking a lock on a door.
 Becky avoids detection until reaching the front door, where she runs into her husband and subsequently punches him in the face before fleeing the facility, while Dylan is being chased by several police cars.
 They both manage to elude their respective pursuers and end up on foot running through the woods towards a train.
 They manage to climb into an empty box car, where they finally unite in person and share a kiss.